iliapopov17/PNMIM/Genome annotation L. plantarum strain IS-10506/img/README.md

+### Abstract

+Ensuring the safety of probiotic strains utilized in human and animal trials is imperative.
+The emergence of genome-based safety assessments for probiotics, marked by their cost-effectiveness and expeditious nature, has become an integral component of national regulations governing probiotic-containing foods in Indonesia.
+This report delves into the genome-based safety assessment of the probiotic strain _Lpb. plantarum_ IS-10506, employing advanced bioinformatic tools to explore bacteriocin clusters and CRISPR sequences.
+The study contributes valuable insights for a comprehensive understanding of probiotic safety, aligning with the evolving landscape of regulatory frameworks.

 ### Materials and methods

-To predict the bacteriocin clusters and their organization BAGEL4 software was used[1].
+The genome of the probiotic strain _L. plantarum_ IS-10506 was sequenced using Nanopore, assembled, annotated and screened for useful genomic features.To predict the bacteriocin clusters and their organization BAGEL4 software was used[1].
 The anticipation of CRISPR (clustered regularly interspaced short palindromic repeats) sequences was accomplished using CRISPRCasFinder[2].

 ### Results